Natalie Cole: Detour and resurgence

 Alongside signing for new material with Elektra, she transferred rights of her EMI-Manhattan catalog.

 Cole followed that success with another album of jazz standards, titled Take a Look, in 1993, which included her recording of the title track in the same styling that her idol Aretha Franklin had recorded nearly 30 years earlier.
 The album eventually went gold while a holiday album, Holly & Ivy, also became gold.
 Another standards release, Stardust, went platinum and featured another duet with her father on a modern version of "When I Fall in Love", which helped Cole earn another Grammy for Best Pop Collaboration with Vocals.

 In 1995, Cole was awarded an Honorary Doctorate of Music from the Berklee College of Music.

-In 1999, Cole returned to her 1980s-era urban contemporary recording style with the release of Snowfall on the Sahara on June and second Christmas album The Magic of Christmas on October, which recorded with London Symphony Orchestra.
+In 1999, Cole returned to her 1980s-era urban contemporary recording style with the release of Snowfall on the Sahara in June and second Christmas album The Magic of Christmas in October, which was recorded with the London Symphony Orchestra.
 A year later, the singer collaborated on the production of her biopic, Livin' for Love: The Natalie Cole Story with Theresa Randle playing Natalie Cole.
 She also released the compilation Greatest Hits, Vol. 1 to fulfill her contract with Elektra.
 All albums she recorded for Elektra and EMI-Manhattan are no longer controlled by Warner Music Group; they were sold to Concord Music Group and are available digitally via Craft Recordings division.

 She changed to Verve Records and released two albums.
 Ask a Woman Who Knows (2002) continued her jazz aspirations, while Leavin (2006) was an album of pop, rock, and R&B songs.
 Her version of "Daydreaming" by Aretha Franklin was a minor hit on the R&B chart.
 In 2008, seventeen years after Unforgettable... with Love, she released Still Unforgettable, which included songs made famous by her father and Frank Sinatra.
 In April 2012, she appeared on the Pennington Great Performers with the Baton Rouge Symphony Orchestra.